Eau de Parfum

 I truly believe this is a perfume lover’s perfume.
 One that appeals to students of the history of perfume, or really one for those who love vetiver, love pushing art beyond the possibilities of artificial constraints and one that can redefine what tuberose can be, who wears it and how it is perceived.

-Dave: For our 2nd release of 2021, Shawn Maher has created a unique tuberose and vetiver fragrance that captures the essence of the living flower and the ground that it grows from, and perfectly showcases the invigorating power and layered complexity of it's featured notes.
+Dave: A novel tuberose and vetiver design that captures the essence of the living flower and the ground that it grows from, and perfectly showcases the invigorating power and layered complexity of it's featured notes.

 Benton Park Notes: Tuberose, Vetiver.